jonsk197/LeapMusic/README.md

 2. Absolute position of the palm of the hand.
 This is the position used to modify the tone and also to navigate menus.
 This information is trivially retrieved from the SDK.

-3. The positioning of the fingers.
-Pressing the index finger against the thumb records a tone.
-Two fingers touch when the end position of their distal bones are about equal.
+3. Closing the hand and only pointing with the index finger plays a note.

+4. Closing the fingers completely into a fist records the sound.